-The Lumiera project creates innovative software, geared towards professional, high-quality work; it aims at high flexibility, offering user-control over a broad spectrum of configurable parameters, and with smooth workflows that scale well to larger and more intricate projects.
-Building such software involves some degree of exploration and search for adequate methods to reconcile conflicting goals.
-There is no ready-made blueprint that just needs implementation — rather, we have to resort to a sequence of integration efforts, aimed at establishing core tenets of the envisioned architecture.
+The Lumiera project creates innovative software, geared towards professional, high-quality work; it is characterised by comprehensive flexibility, allowing precise control of a wide range of parameters, as well as seamless workflows capable of handling even large and complex projects.
+Building such software involves some degree of exploration and the search for suitable ways to reconcile sometimes conflicting goals.
+There is no ready-made blueprint that simply needs to be implemented — rather, we have to resort to a sequence of integration efforts, to establish the core tenets of our envisioned architecture.

 Vertical Slices